thiblahute/meson-website/IndepthTutorial.md

 # An in-depth tutorial of Meson #

 In this tutorial we set up a project with multiple targets, unit tests and dependencies between targets.
-Our main product is a shared library called *foo* that is written in <tt>C++11</tt>.
+Our main product is a shared library called *foo* that is written in `C++11`.
 We are going to ignore the contents of the source files, as they are not really important from a build definition point of view.
-The library makes use of the <tt>GLib</tt> library so we need to detect and link it properly.
+The library makes use of the `GLib` library so we need to detect and link it properly.
 We also make the resulting library installable.

-The source tree contains three subdirectories <tt>src</tt>, <tt>include</tt> and <tt>test</tt> that contain, respectively, the source code, headers and unit tests of our project.
+The source tree contains three subdirectories `src`, `include` and `test` that contain, respectively, the source code, headers and unit tests of our project.

-To start things up, here is the top level <tt>meson.build</tt> file.
+To start things up, here is the top level `meson.build` file.

     project('c++ foolib', 'cpp',
       version : '1.0.0',